ABC tried to censor the Oscars slap. It spread unedited anyway.

 VIA JAPANESE TELEVISION: The uncensored exchange between Will Smith and Chris Rock pic.twitter.com/j0Z184ZyXa— Timothy Burke (@bubbaprog) March 28, 2022

-“You’ve got commercial [stations] broadcasting under a certain set of rules, and social media using another set and you can see how easily you can get to the cut content by going on social media,” said Jim Hatcher, the chief technology officer at Human Circuit, an engineering firm that designs broadcast systems.
+“You’ve got commercial [stations] broadcasting under a certain set of rules and social media using another set, and you can see how easily you can get to the cut content by going on social media,” said Jim Hatcher, the chief technology officer at Human Circuit, an engineering firm that designs broadcast systems.

 “How a traditional broadcast is going to compete with that, I don’t know.
-And I don’t know how the FCC will address that, either,” he said.
+And I don’t know how the FCC will address that either,” he said.

 Broadcasts are typically disseminated as produced feeds — with commercial insertion or graphics — or a raw transmission known as a “clean feed.”
 According to Hatcher, a growing number of broadcasts are over-the-top transmissions, or OTTs, meaning they are sent directly over the Internet and bypass cable or antennae connections.
 It’s common for clean feeds to be broadcast as OTTs, he said.